-In order to align and integrate the work of the two workstreams, the EPMO, as secretariat to the BEPP has invited and co-opted representatives from the above two departments into the BEPP Task Team.
-An integrated Terms of Reference for a city-wide Climate Change Risk and Vulnerability Assessment is currently being crafted through joint inputs from the Integrated Environmental Planning and Sustainable Development Unit (IEMP) as well as the Spatial Planning and Asset Management Departments of the City.
-In order to integrate projects arising from this study into the BEPP, the EPMO will serve as secretariat to this process and it has been agreed that the Disaster Management Unit together with IEMP will manage and run the project through a Project Steering Committee comprising of the above-mentioned departments.
+In order to align and integrate the work of the two workstreams, the EPMO, as secretariat to the BEPP has invited and co-opted representatives from the above two departments into the BEPP

+Task Team.
+An integrated Terms of Reference for a city-wide Climate Change Risk and Vulnerability Assessment is currently being crafted through joint inputs from the Spatial Planning and Asset Management Departments of the City.
+In order to integrate projects arising from this study into the BEPP, the EPMO will serve as secretariat to this process and it has been agreed that the Disaster Management Unit will manage and run with the project through a Project Steering Committee comprising of the above-mentioned departments.
 The outputs from the above study once implemented will need to further inform spatial targeting areas of the BEPP.